 Want to up your Facebook game?
 Facebook Canvas is a great way to do it.

-These posts can pack a lot of punch, allowing brands to add in a ton of content and information into just one canvas.
+These posts can pack a lot of punch, allowing brands to go all in with content and information into just one canvas.

-Because you build them from scratch from a ton of different options, however, many brands aren’t sure where to start when creating them.
+Because you build them from scratch and you have a ton of different options, however, many brands aren’t sure where to start when creating them.